 Channeling Frank Lloyd Wright’s conviction that “no house should ever be on a hill…it should be of the hill.
 Belonging to it,” the architects of Contour 1 set out to create a landform building carved both out of and into its steep hillside site.

-Two stone and timber bars stepped into the hillside and linked by a glass entry corridor mimic the contours of the site and separate the home’s shared and private spaces.
-A courtyard cloistered at their center pushes the private bar up the slope, creating space for the lower half of the home to capture uphill sightlines towards the ridge and bay tree at the site’s southwest corner.
+To achieve the client’s vision, two separate stone and timber structures, termed “bars,” were placed in parallel into the hillside.
+They are linked by a glass entry corridor and mimic the contours of the site while separating the home’s shared and private spaces.
+A courtyard cloistered between the two structures positions the private bar upslope, creating space for the lower bar of the home to capture uphill sightlines towards the ridge, as well as heritage trees along the upper portion of the site.
 Glass apertures on the bars’ ends usher sunlight into the home and frame unimpeded views to the east and the west, while stone walls extend out from the structures into the landscape, anchoring the house to its site.

-Throughout the home, the natural material palette incorporates stone, wood, glass, and exposed concrete to subtly stitch the home into its landscape.
+Throughout the home, the natural material palette incorporates stone, wood, glass, and exposed concrete to subtly stitch the home into its landscape, making it truly “of the hill.”

 Landscape Architect: Bernard Trainor + Associates